-Hiring a bulldog
+Hiring a "Bulldog"

 Some people believe that hiring a bulldog attorney is the best strategy for ensuring they will get what they want in terms of custody, and in fact, you will find dozens of attorneys advertising for just this quality, insisting that they will "fight to win your custody case."
-Hiring a "bulldog" just for the sake of that quality, in my experience, is always a huge mistake.
+Hiring a "bulldog" just for the sake of that quality, in our experience, is always a huge mistake.
 You need an attorney who can be effective, who can stand up and state your case adamantly, and who can be aggressive when necessary.
 However, attorneys who are known as being bulldogs, have historically increased animosity, driven up legal fees, and delayed cases without adding value to the ultimate custody determination.
 Find a good lawyer, but stay away from anyone who is advertising as an aggressive lawyer who is going to win your custody case.

-Training and experience
+Training and Experience

 It can often be difficult to evaluate an attorney's training and experience.
 A few things that are obvious, are that you should be looking for an attorney who practices exclusively in the area of divorce and family law, not an attorney who splits his or her time between multiple practice areas.
-As a rule of thumb, you should be looking at someone with at least five years of experience.
+As a rule of thumb, you should be looking at someone who practices family law exclusively or at least the majority of his or her time.
 You should also confirm that the attorney you are considering hiring practices in the court and in front of the judges that your case is most likely to come in front of.
-It is incredibly important that your attorney know how each particular judge may rule as it relates to custody, because that will give you a distinct advantage in understanding whether you should negotiate regarding a position or ultimately have the court decide.
+It is incredibly important that your attorney knows how each particular judge may rule as it relates to custody, because that will give you a distinct advantage in understanding whether you should negotiate regarding a position or ultimately have the court decide.

-Communication style
+Communication Style

-One thing that I always advise people to do, is to close their eyes and imagine a scenario in which they had to go to court and were unable to say a word; that only their attorney could communicate their position and the facts of their case to the judge.
+One thing that we always advise people to do, is to close their eyes and imagine a scenario in which they had to go to court and were unable to say a word; that only their attorney could communicate their position and the facts of their case to the judge.
 Would they be 100% comfortable with their attorney in that situation?
 If the answer is not a resounding yes, you need to keep looking for the right attorney.